About the Safe Church Program

 Our objectives

-The NCCA has identified seven key objectives for the Safe Church Program.
-They are:
+The seven key objectives identified by the NCCA for the Safe Church Program were to:

 - To respond to the Recommendations of the Royal Commission into Institutional Child Sexual Abuse.